AaltoSciComp/scicomp-docs/aalto/zulip.rst

 - There are no mobile Push notifications (since Aalto Security won't let us turn them on).

-- Likewise with built-in video calls (via https://meet.jit.si or Zoom)
+- Likewise with built-in video calls (via https://meet.jit.si or Zoom).

 - Various user interface things.
 But Zulip is open-source, so feel free to contribute to the project...